Nearly half of cases reported in Marion County were dismissed because victims and witnesses wouldn't testify.

 The House voted 95-0 Monday to approve the measure.
 It returns now to the Senate to approve changes.

 Indiana Coalition Against Domestic Violence Executive Director Laura Berry says her organization didn’t ask lawmakers for a funding increase.

-The "Hope Cards" prove a domestic violence victim has obtained a protective order.
+The bill would provide the option after a domestic violence victim gets a restraining order.